flyocloud/signageos-vue2-example/README.md

 ## Development:

-+ For local development, uncomment sos code then `npm run serve`
++ For local development, [uncomment SOS code](https://github.com/flyocloud/signageos-vue2-example/pull/1/files) then `npm run serve`
-+ For preview in emulator use `npm run dev` and `npm run start` afterwards.
++ For preview in emulator use `npm run dev` and run `npm run start` afterwards.
 Each change requires you to restart the applet

 ## Setup (Once)